Request to speak at a meeting

 The rules about speaking at a Council meeting include:

-- Deputations and delegations will only be allowed for matters that are on that meeting’s agenda.
+- Representations will only be allowed for matters that are on that meeting’s agenda.

-- If Council agrees to hear the deputation or delegation, it will not hear more than two speakers on behalf of any deputation.
+- If Council agrees to hear the representation, it will hear a maximum of six speakers at any scheduled Council meeting.

 - A five minute time limit for each speaker will be set.

-- Councillors may question the deputation for the purpose of clarification, but no discussion will be entered into.
+- Councillors may question the person making the representation for the purpose of clarification, but no discussion will be entered into.

-- Any further information that the you may want Council to have must be given to the Chief Executive Officer, also 24 hours prior to the meeting.
-This can be provided by loading the documents onto the Online Form.
+- Any further information that the you may want Council to have must be given to the Chief Executive Officer, by 12 noon on the day of the meeting.
+This can be provided by loading the documents into the Online Form.

-- The Chief Executive Officer will advise you of the date, time, venue and protocols applying for Council to hear the deputation or delegation.
+- The Chief Executive Officer will advise you of the date, time, venue and protocols applying for Council to hear the representation.